gitlabhq/gitlabhq/doc/ci/interactive_web_terminal/index.md

 > Introduced in GitLab 11.3.

+CAUTION: **Warning:**
+Interactive web terminals are in beta, so they might not work properly and lack features.
+For more information [follow issue #25990](https://gitlab.com/gitlab-org/gitlab-ce/issues/25990).

 Interactive web terminals give the user access to a terminal in GitLab for running one-of commands for their CI pipeline.